-The TUFLOW Classic/HPC 2020-01 release represents a major step forward in 2D hydraulic modelling based on several years research, development and benchmarking of three industry leading features built into the HPC 2D solver.
+The TUFLOW Classic/HPC 2020-01 and 2020-10 releases represent a major step forward in 2D hydraulic modelling based on several years research, development and benchmarking of three industry leading features built into the HPC 2D solver.
 And in addition to these features, the HPC 2D solver now also supports Non-Newtonian Flow and a new Advection-Dispersion (AD) modelling.
 The three major features are: